Skip to main content

 Key Principles (Both Versions)

-2. ❌ Never inline objects in JSX
+2. ⚠️ Avoid inline objects in JSX (adds comparison overhead)

 4. ✅ Include all dependencies in useMemo dependency array